RitheshKumar/RitheshKumar.github.io/_posts/2014-07-13-Euclidean-BeatGen.markdown

 project-date: Spring 2015
 client: Start Bootstrap
 category: Max/MSP, JavaScript
 description: An app to make Euclidean Rhythms based on Bjorklund's Algorithm.
 Written on Max/MSP using Javascript. <a href= "https://youtu.be/iXsmv5p8Hko">Click here</a> for video demo.
+Based on <a href="http://cgm.cs.mcgill.ca/~godfried/publications/banff.pdf">this</a> paper.
 ---